Custom Tensor Operations

 An extension can participate in the same eager and traced workflows as built-in tensor operations when it provides the required metadata and execution hooks.
 If the extension also registers automatic-differentiation rules, gradients can flow through it.
 If it does not, AD reports the operation as unsupported rather than silently dropping the gradient.

-For most users, the expected workflow is to depend on an extension crate and call its public functions.
+For most users, the expected workflow is to depend on an extension crate, import its public extension traits when needed, and call its public APIs.
 Directly implementing the lower-level extension traits is for authors of those crates.

 What An Extension Crate Provides